Phonon-induced disorder in dynamics of optically pumped metals from non-linear electron-phonon coupling

 A crucial question, not resolved by this work, relates to the possibility of pump-induced superconductivity as predicted in Ref. \cite{NonLinear4Kennes}.
-In our calculations no evidence for superconductivity is found and we only find weak evidence for charge density wave correlations: the results are more consistent with the system falling within the disorder-dominated Anderson insulating regime of the phase diagram presented in Ref. \cite{NonLinear4Kennes}.
+In our calculations no evidence for superconductivity is found and we only find weak evidence for charge density wave correlations for very short time delays; the results are more consistent with the system falling within the disorder-dominated Anderson insulating regime of the phase diagram presented in Ref. \cite{NonLinear4Kennes}.
 One possibility would be that superconducting and density wave regimes either do not exist or are not accessible with the current pump protocol (perhaps because the pump transfers too much energy to the electronic subsystem).
 A second possibility would be that the one-dimensional model considered here disfavors superconductivity.
 In fact, it has been shown that quantum fluctuations can destroy superconductivity in dirty superconductors below a mobility threshold \cite{MAHLEE}.
 In one dimension, all single-particle states are localized in presence of a static disorder potential.
 Despite that in one-dimensional systems superconductivity can overcome the localizing tendency of disorder to some extent \cite{GiammarchiSchulz}, the effects of disorder are stronger than in higher dimensions.
 The accurate simulation of pump-induced dynamics in higher-dimensional systems in the thermodynamic limit faces challenges, but is urgently needed.

-Lastly, we noted that the quadratic model reacts more strongly to a pump than the linear Holstein model, highlighting the importance of this mechanism in pump-probe experiments, e.g. \cite{Lanzara}.
-Our results generally apply to light irradiated centrosymmetric crystals.
+The quadratic model reacts more strongly to a pump than the linear Holstein model, highlighting the importance of this mechanism in pump-probe experiments, e.g. \cite{Lanzara}.
+These results thus generally apply to light irradiated centrosymmetric crystals.
 Questions such as the consideration of additional electron-vibration interactions consistent with inversion symmetry \cite{EcksteinNonLinear,LightBP}, which may aid in the stabilization of a transient superconducting state, as well as how the the electron-phonon steady state exposed in this work manifests experimentally are also important open challenges and call for the development of new tools for the study of out-of-equilibrium non-linear electron-phonon problems.
+An intriguing possibility is to use the information obtained here about the properties of the long-time state to motivate a variational ansatz in order to simulate the dynamics.